 Additionally, there are steps to take inside your home to help reduce the pollen in the air.
 Pollen counts are highest in the morning and late at night, so it is best to keep your windows shut during those times.
 Keeping your air conditioning on in your home and using a dehumidifier can also help.
 Using an air conditioner and dehumidifier will also help keep your skin from drying out.

 Oral antihistamines, decongestants and nasal spray are the best over-the-counter medications that can help ease allergy symptoms and effects to your skin.
 Oral antihistamines help relieve sneezing, itching and runny noses.
 Decongestants are best for clearing the nasal passages but should only be used for a few days.
 If the problem persists, nasal spray can be used more consistently.
 Nasal spray is also good to have on hand for those who know they experience seasonal allergies and can be used before symptoms even begin.
 Not only while oral antihistamines, decongestants and nasal spray help you feel better, they will help your skin to retain moisture again and clear up the dryness that may have occurred.

 If you have tried a variety of medications each year and seasonal allergies still occur and your skin is still affected, it may be time to see your dermatologist.
 A dermatologist can provide skin and blood tests to determine what allergens trigger your symptoms.
 They can then determine specific treatments for you.

 If you experience seasonal allergies the dermatologists at Dermatology & Mohs Surgery Institute want to help you prepare and combat them once and for all.
-If you are in Bloomington, Illinois or the surrounding areas, complete this form to get in touch with us.
+If you are in Bloomington, Illinois or the surrounding areas, get in touch with us.